Measuring a journal’s impact

 - Clear: Values are transparent and reproducible to individual articles in Scopus.

-The scores and underlying data for more than 25,000 active journals, book series and conference proceedings are freely available at www.scopus.com/sources or via a widget (available on each source page on Scopus.com) or the Scopus API.
+The scores and underlying data for nearly 26,000 active journals, book series and conference proceedings are freely available at www.scopus.com/sources or via a widget (available on each source page on Scopus.com) or the Scopus API.

 SCImago Journal Rank (SJR)